Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Step 1 Measurement of the initial alignment

-The procedure starts with the recording of exit polarization states while the temperature is changed, or the fiber is carefully bended, to cause the exit polarization to fluctuate.
-A circle is then automatically fitted to the data points, and the mean and minimal PER are displayed .
+The procedure begins with the recording of the exit polarization states while the temperature is changed or the fiber is carefully bent to cause the exit polarization to fluctuate.
+A circle is then automatically fitted to the data points and the mean and minimum PER values are displayed.
 In the example shown, the circle on the Poincaré sphere has a large radius.

 SK010PA PER adjustment routine - good alignment